(Not

 What did my father say?

-I do not know.
-Then, I only knew my mother tongue.
-But he was kind.
-(Long
+do not know.
+I only knew German then.
+His Majesty spoke in Castilian.
+But he

 Madam!
 You must choose your words more prudently.